HeikoBecker/Lassie/DOCUMENTATION.md

 We will show how we turn sets of potential components into actual components in the section about [ChoiceFn](#choicefn).

-#### Sentence Structure
-We limit our natural language input to a structured form following basic English sentence construction.
-For an intuition of what kind of constructions we want to allow, imagine the different *parts of speech* (POS) as types:

-    noun = o
-    adjective = o -> o
-    adverb = (o -> o) -> (o -> o)
-    verb = o -> tactic

-- Verbs are at the core of the sentence and mostly determine the tactic (or tactical) to be used.
-Adverbs may refine the meaning of the verb.
-  (For simplicity, we restrict verbs to the imperative tense such that they only require an object but no subject.)
-- Arguments to the verb (terms, theorems, numbers, and lists of terms and of theorems; of type `o`) are noun phrases.
-At the core of a noun phrase is a noun, which may be refined with an adjective, which in turn can be refined with an adverb.

-Guided by this model, we can structure our natural language around principles of well-typed sentences.
-We name theorems with nouns (e.g. distributivity, symmetry, definition, etc.) refined with adjectives (e.g. addition, multiplication, left, right).
-Tactical components (tactics or functions which produce tactics) get the verbs (e.g. simplify, resolve, assume, rewrite) and adverbs (e.g. reverse, fully, once).
-We allow complements (complement phrases) for both object components (e.g. of multiplication, over addition, on the left) and tactical components (e.g. with normalization) for further refinements.

-Thus, we parse sentences like

-- "do induction" (`Induct`)
-- "do induction on \`a\`" (`Induct_on 'a'`)
-- "rewrite once with addition association" (`once_rewrite_tac [REAL_ADD_ASSOC] `)
-- "simplify goal and assumptions using multiplication distributivity theorems" (`fs [REAL_LDISTRIB, REAL_RDISTRIB, REAL_SUB_LDISTRIB, ...]`)
-- "resolve assumptions together" (`res_tac`)

 ##### Note
 It was observed experimentally that some users intuitively use theorems as if they had effects, e.g. "distribute the multiplication", or "unfold